kubernetes/enhancements/keps/sig-api-machinery/0006-apply.md

 Automated checks we will add to ensure the string tables are versioned correctly:

-- Check that the "introducedVersion" of the current "serailizeVersion is less than the current kubernetes (for n-1 rollback support).
+- Check that the "introducedVersion" of the current "serializeVersion is less than the current kubernetes (for n-1 rollback support).
-- Check that that string table where the "introducedVersion" is less than the curreht kubernetes version are not modified.
-E.g.  check the the hashe/checksum of these string tables.
+- Check that that string table where the "introducedVersion" is less than the current kubernetes version are not modified.
+We could store hashes with the string tables to help make it obvious that they are immutable, and check that they are correct with a unit test.

 ### Risks and Mitigations